I Ching Guide

 Career readings often involve timing, responsibility, ambition, friction, and sustainable growth.
 The I Ching helps clarify which force is most relevant right now.

-Instead of turning the reading into a binary go-or-stay verdict, use it to understand position, leverage, risk, and next steps.
+Instead of turning the reading into a binary go-or-stay verdict, use it to understand position, leverage, risk, and what kind of action is actually possible at this stage.

 Section 01

-Use the I Ching to see the landscape
+Use the reading to see the landscape before the move

 Section 02